MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 > [!NOTE]
 > If you have Windows App SDK Visual Studio extensions (VSIX) already installed, then uninstall them before installing a new version.
 For directions, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).

 From the table below you can download the Visual Studio extensions (VSIX) and the .exe installer for the 1.0 Stable release.
-If you haven't done so already, [Install developer tools](set-up-your-development-environment.md?tabs=preview).
+If you haven't done so already, [Install tools for the Windows App SDK](set-up-your-development-environment.md?tabs=preview).

 | **1.0 Stable downloads** | **Description** |
 | ----------- | ----------- |